10 Best Adventures of 1982

 December 16, 2017

-Thirty-five years ago, the following 10 adventures — plucked from my Best Seventies (1974–1983) Adventure list — were first serialized or published in book form.
+Thirty-five years ago, the following 10 adventures — selected from my Best Seventies (1974–1983) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1982 adventures that you particularly admire.
 Enjoy!